-Feasible - Reasonably capable of being done or carried out under the circumstances to successfully achieve the arrest or lawful objective without increasing risk to the officer or another person (Government Code § 7286(a)).
+Feasible - Reasonably capable of being done or carried out under the circumstances to successfully achieve the arrest or lawful objective without increasing risk to the officer or another person (Cal.
+Government Code § 7286(a)).

-Force - The application of physical techniques or tactics, chemical agents, or weapons to another person.
-It is not a use of force when a person allows him/herself to be searched, escorted, handcuffed, or restrained.
+Force - The application of physical techniques or tactics, chemical agents, or weapons to another person, except in the following situations: